ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 What are the variables most associated with film rating?
 ------

-An output from the XGBoost library provides the importances of variables it uses for prediction.
+An output from the XGBoost library provides the importance of variables it uses for prediction.
 This must be taken with a slight pinch of salt, given that the model itself has not made perfect predictions.

 ![Rating feature importances](../images/insights/predicting_film_success_2019_08_05/feature_importances_rating.png "Rating feature importances")